git/git.github.io/rev_news/drafts/edition-24.md

-                  databases do not have a Java implementation (e.g. lmdb last tried); this would help GitHub but still have the potential to split the Git coummunity.
+                  databases do not have a Java implementation (e.g. lmdb last tried); this would help GitHub but still have the potential to split the Git community.

 		* According to Peff, Git currently reads the whole packref file into memory – mmap could help but would need a lot of refactoring.

-		* An important question is whether it is a client or a Github hosting problem; some workflows could cause unhealthy numbers of refs on a client, too.
+		* An important question is whether it is a client or a GitHub hosting problem; some workflows could cause unhealthy numbers of refs on a client, too.

 		* At present, not all race conditions fixed yet.
-The final solution should be portable to jgit / libgit2.
+The final solution should be portable to JGit / libgit2.

 		* After the efforts of David Turner, there is now an appropriate ref API within Git.